 When does booking open?

-Booking for Eurostar opens up to 6 months ahead, sometimes up to 11 months.
-Onward trains from Brussels to Germany & Denmark open up to 6 months ahead, but significantly less than this when the mid-December timetable change intervenes.
-I recommend waiting until all your trains are open for booking before committing to a non-refundable Eurostar ticket.
+Booking for Eurostar opens up to 11 months ahead.
+Onward trains from Brussels to Germany & Denmark usually open up to 6 months ahead, but less than this when the mid-December timetable change intervenes.
+I recommend waiting until all trains are open for booking before committing to a non-refundable Eurostar ticket.
 More about when booking opens.

 -